 Bowel Cancer Screening Centre

-All men and women aged 60-74 and those that are 56 and registered with a GP will be automatically offered a Faecal Immunochemical Test (FIT) every two years.
+All men and women aged 50 to 74 who are registered with a GP and live in England are automatically offered bowel cancer screening every two years using a Faecal Immunochemical Test (FIT) kit sent through the post.

-Although 98% of people who do this test will have a normal result, around 2% of people will have an abnormal/positive result.
-Those with a positive/abnormal result in the North East London area will receive a telephone appointment to speak to a specialist bowel screening nurse to discuss and arrange a colonoscopy (a test to examine the inside the bowels).
+Most people who complete the test will have a normal result.
+A small number of people will have an abnormal (positive) result.
+This does not mean cancer is present, but further investigation is needed.
+Those with an abnormal result in the North East London area will usually receive a telephone appointment with a specialist bowel screening nurse to discuss the result and arrange further tests, usually a colonoscopy (a test to examine the inside of the bowel).

-The test does not diagnose bowel cancer, but the results will indicate whether you need a further investigation, usually a colonoscopy.
-If you are eligible to take part in the bowel cancer screening programme, you will receive a screening pack in the post.
-Full instructions will come with the pack.
-More information is available on NHS bowel screening website.
+The FIT test does not diagnose bowel cancer, but the results will indicate whether further investigation is required.
+If you are eligible to take part in the NHS Bowel Cancer Screening Programme, you will automatically receive a screening pack in the post with full instructions.

 About the test